German Cases Made Simple: All Four Cases with Charts, Tables & Quizzes

 Comprehensive German Cases Chart outlining the nominative, genitive, dative, and accusative cases with examples and explanations.

-The chart above provides a quick visual overview.
-Below is the complete German cases table showing how definite and indefinite articles change in every case.
-This is the table you will come back to again and again as you learn German cases:
+The chart above gives a quick visual overview.
+Below is the complete German cases table showing how definite and indefinite articles change in every case — the table you will come back to again and again:

-Notice a few important patterns in this German cases table: Feminine and plural articles stay the same in nominative and accusative — only masculine changes (der → den).
+A few patterns to notice: feminine and plural articles stay the same in nominative and accusative — only masculine changes (der → den).
 In the dative, all genders change.
 In the genitive, masculine and neuter nouns add -s or -es to the noun itself.
 The possessive articles (mein, dein, sein, ihr, unser, euer) and kein follow the exact same pattern as ein.
+These same patterns also drive adjective endings, so learning them now pays off twice.

 The Nominative Case (Nominativ) — The Subject

-Practice: Test your knowledge with our free Nominative Quiz.
+Practice: Test yourself with our free Nominative Quiz.

 Quick Check: ___ Hund bellt laut.